May Drive: Punta Gorda Military Heritage Museum

 Sat, May 18

-A lovely Gulfcoast drive through Punta Gorda as we end at the incredible Punta Gorda Military Heritage Museum.
+A lovely drive through Punta Gorda as we stop at the Military Heritage Museum then meet for Lunch at the historic Ice House Pub

 Time & Location